 Don’t ask too many people about it.
 It’s best to have five people who know the purpose of a cover, like fellow authors in your genre or designer friends, but do not take design advice from too many people, especially from those who do not have any design education and skills.

-I’ve moderated a book cover critique group for over a year now, and while it’s a great initiative and it helps self-published authors, sometimes it is more of a distraction than a help.
-People have good intentions, but some don’t know what they are talking about while others give their opinion, which is not real advice.
+I’ve moderated a book cover critique group for over a year, and while it’s a great initiative and it helps self-published authors, sometimes it is more of a distraction than a help.
+People have good intentions, but they are talking subjectively most often.

 My recommendation is to stick with a small group of professionals, and if you want to ask readers, ensure that you’re already giving them the right options to choose from in the genre before letting them choose a winner.

-You can always email a cover designer and ask them for their opinion, especially for an older cover that may need to be redesigned.
-If you’re worried that an older cover isn’t working, email a designer or two you’d consider working and ask for their opinion about the cover.
+If you’re worried that an older cover isn’t working, email a designer or two you’d consider working with and ask for their opinion about the cover.
 Designers aren’t entitled to do it for free or go into a lot of detail, but most designers are helpful so you would get feedback from a professional.

 12. Author Name Size Myth

-There was a myth circulating around the self-publishing circles that authors, even new ones, should blow up the size of their author name on the cover.
-It was supposed to be a way to trick readers into thinking that big author name size signifies they are a well-known author…on
+There was a myth circulating the self-publishing circles that authors, even new ones, should blow up the size of their author name on the cover.
+It was supposed to be a way to trick readers into thinking that a big author name size signifies they are a well-known author…

 …which is absolute b.s. nonsense!